-If your muscles, bones, or joints get injured, rely on Doctors United, with locations in the West Farms and Wakefield neighborhoods in the Bronx, White Plains, Yonkers, and Ardsley, New York.
-The orthopedics specialists offer comprehensive care to reduce pain and improve musculoskeletal structure and function.
-Call the nearest office to learn more or book an appointment online today.
+Shoulder pain is common but can feel crippling when left untreated.
+At Doctors United, with locations in the West Farms and Wakefield neighborhoods in the Bronx, White Plains, Yonkers, and Ardsley, New York, the health experts find the root cause of shoulder pain and treat it to offer you relief.
+Call the nearest office to schedule an appointment or book online today.

 - Rotator cuff injuries

 You might develop a shoulder injury at work, in a car accident, after falling down, or when lifting something heavy.

 How does my doctor diagnose the cause of shoulder pain?

 To find out what’s causing shoulder pain, specialists at Doctors United use a variety of methods.
 They discuss your medical history and symptoms, check your vital signs, and complete a physical examination — paying close attention to shoulder joint structure, function, and range of motion.